-Bluefield College held its first-ever “Launch Recovery” event, sponsored by the Caudill School of Business which took place at Crossroads Church in Bluefield, West Virginia.
+Bluefield University held its first-ever “Launch Recovery” event, sponsored by the Caudill School of Business which took place at Crossroads Church in Bluefield, West Virginia.

 First place winner of Launch Recovery went to Laura Scammell who received a total value of $1,400.
 Her small business was titled “Hounding Mill Grooming.”
 Scammell is a former vet tech with loads of grooming experience.
 She is hoping to open up her own grooming shop or a mobile unit.
 Even though she just started her business over a year ago, Scammell already has a pretty strong client base.
 As of right now, Scammell performs grooming within her own home or the house of her client.